 Dramatic literature: texts, contexts and analyses

-Historically, the Theatre and Performance Research Group grew, for the most part, out of Loughborough’s Department of English and Drama – one of the first of its kind in the country.
+Historically, the Theatre and Performance Research Group grew, for the most part, out of Loughborough’s English and Drama provision.
 It is not surprising, then, that a key area of our expertise focuses on the dramatic text.
 Our members include both textual analysts and textual editors of classic and contemporary dramatic works, ranging from Goldsmith to Tennessee Williams, from Shakespeare to Martin McDonagh, from the classical to the avant-garde.
 Members of the Research Group are also playwrights and theatre-makers in their own right, writing and staging plays and performances for stage, radio and site-specific venues and events.

 Theatre, performance and society